When Julia picked me up at Bologna airport she asked, “Do you want to get straight to work, or would you like a surprise?”

 – Just flopping around at the B&B with the retreaters, chatting or dozing or munching on delicious fresh strawberries.
 I think I cried half a dozen bloody times over the weekend, from conversations deep, intense, heartfelt and/or silly.
 There’s something so incredible about getting a group of women together like that… I can’t find big enough words to capture it.
 I feel totally homesick for that feeling of chilled-out connectedness.

-- I especially loved listening to Julia talk the retreaters through a video analysis of their running.
-It was so inspiring to hear how much our veterans has progressed since last year.
+– I especially loved listening to Julia talk to the retreaters through video analysis of their running.
+It was so inspiring to hear how much our veterans have progressed since last year.

 – Watching the pink balloons drift over Piazza Maggiore just before the Running Festival race began.